 What is the Estate Tax?

 Currently there is a Federal Estate Tax.
-Recent increases in the federal credit amounts result in very few estates having to pay federal estate tax.
-Congressional action or even inaction may result in significant changes to the estate tax law effective January 1, 2013.
-It is beyond the scope of this answer to provide details of the current federal estate tax.
+It is beyond the scope of this discussion to provide details of the current federal estate tax.
 It is the fiduciary’s duty to determine if a particular estate is required to file a federal estate tax return (Form 706) and if so, the return is due within 9 months of the date of death, unless extended.

-For persons dying on or after January 1, 2013 current Ohio law has repealed the estate tax.
+For persons dying on or after January 1, 2013, under current Ohio law there is no Ohio estate tax.

 For persons dying prior to January 1, 2013, if the value of the gross estate exceeds $338,333 a tax return must be filed and an estate tax may be due.
 It is the fiduciary’s duty to determine if the particular estate is required to file an Ohio estate tax return and if so, the return is due within 9 months after the date of death, but is automatically extended to 15 months after death, although interest accrues on any tax not paid within 9 months of death.

 An Estate Tax Form 22 must be filed with the Court in every estate when the decedent died on or before December 31, 2012.